About the project

 Shughni

 The Shughni language belongs to the Eastern Iranian group within the Indo-European language family.
 It is spoken in the east of Tajikistan and the northeast of Afghanistan and is not only the language of the Shughni people but also, according to some researchers, the lingua franca of the Pamir peoples.
-According to Professor D. I. Edelman, there are around 100,000 speakers of Shughni.
+Prof D. I. Edelman estimates that there are around 100,000 speakers of Shughni.
+On this website, users can make queries within the digital version of the Shughni-Russian dictionary by D. Karamshoev and also by I. I. Zarubin as well as explore entries created by the members of our research project.

 Rushani